 - cultural issues or experience of racism.

-This is at the front of our minds at NELLEN.
-It is why we strive to build partnerships across sectors to help communities identify and address the complexities around local young people’s access to meaningful learning, training or career opportunities, and to open up new paths to lifelong learning for our young people.
+This is why NELLEN strives to build partnerships across sectors to help communities identify and address the complexities affecting local young people’s access to meaningful learning, training or career opportunities, and to open up new paths to lifelong learning for our young people.